worldline/code-quality-workshop/dvd-store/instructions/Session-timetable.md

 The poll will remain open until the debrief session

-I will review each branch, to build the debrief-session ( and improve the quality of the workshop of course ! ).

 ## Debrief session

-Will happen some weeks after the workshop, most likely in a fo info-session and will be recorded
+Will happen some weeks after the workshop with not only your cohort, interactive kahoot

 Clean code & code - quality - Wall of shame - resources - Q&A